 Students in the BA program in German study the language, literature and culture of German-speaking people and gain competence in reading, writing, listening and speaking skills.

 German classes provide opportunities for exploring how people in German-speaking Europe:

-- engage with the worlds of politics, economics, social justice and humanitarianism
+- engage with politics, economics, social justice and humanitarianism

 - have become global leaders in the fields of business, engineering and the natural sciences

 - think deeply about philosophy, the influence of history and the environment

 - understand the world through literature, film, the performing arts and other cultural practices

 Students are encouraged to participate in the School of International Letters and Cultures faculty-directed summer abroad program in Regensburg or in a semester or academic-year exchange program available at several German universities.

 All students are required to meet general university admission requirements.

 ASU is committed to helping students thrive by offering tools that allow personalization of the transfer path to ASU.
 Students may use the Transfer Map search to outline a list of recommended courses to take prior to transfer.